jestjs/jest/docs/Configuration.md

 (default: `[]`)

 An alternative API to setting the `NODE_PATH` env variable, `modulePaths` is an array of absolute paths to additional locations to search when resolving modules.
+Use the `<rootDir>` string token to include the path to your project's root directory.
+Example: `["<rootDir>/app/"]`.

 ### `moduleDirectories` [array<string>]
 (default: `['node_modules']`)